Note: Our best CRM software round-up has been fully updated. This feature was first published in May 2014.

 Apptivo is a comprehensive CRM which provides an easy way to manage your contacts, schedules, notes, communications, tasks and more.
 That's not all: even the free account gets project management tools, invoicing, estimates, basic purchase order tracking, field service management and a helpdesk.

-The $10 (£7, AU$13) Premium account offers much more storage (3GB per user, up from 500MB for the business), and plenty of valuable extras: bulk email, a mobile CRM app, e-commerce integration and Google Drive, Calendar, Tasks, PayPal and Dropbox integration.
+The $8.33 (£6.50, AU$11) Premium account offers much more storage (3GB per user, up from 500MB for the business), and plenty of valuable extras: bulk email, a mobile CRM app, e-commerce integration and Google Drive, Calendar, Tasks, PayPal and Dropbox integration.
+Crank it up to the Ultimate plan for $20.83 (£16, AU$27) for even more data and campaign emails, as well as cash management and budgeting apps

 Every CRM needs great communications management, and that's an area where Batchbook has a lot to offer.
 Build up a customised contacts database, extend it with the details you need, track calls, emails, your customer's tweets – it's all here.